Have you recently started hula hooping or perhaps you'd like to give it a go soon? Great decision! 😊

-I'm here to give you a few tips on choosing your own hula hoop for your home practice.
+My name is Clara from Planet Hoop and I am here to give you a few tips on choosing your first hula hoop.

-You will find that online sellers have a special area where you can order a Beginner Hoop, made of HDPE, a material that is easy to learn with: it's heavy and rigid enough to listen to you!
+You will find that online sellers have a special area where you can order a Beginner Hoop, made of HDPE, a type of plastic that is easy to learn with: it's heavier than the ones you see hoopers performing tricks with and rigid enough to listen to you!

 If you like those shiny, sparkly hoops, note that the tape will add to the hula hoop's weight, which will also help you in your learning journey.

-I do have two things to ask you:
+I have a couple of things to ask you:

-Two: Purchase your hoop from an independent hoop store.
+Two: Purchase your hoop from an independent hoop store, if you can afford it.
 Most of the shiny, colourful, custom-made hoops are handcrafted by independent hoop magicians and they require a lot of work!
-I taped a couple of my own hoops myself and I can tell you, it's incredibly rewarding but bloody hard work and time-consuming!
+They are also of superior quality and made just for you.
+I still have my first hoop and love it very much.

 Are you into off-body hooping, circus tricks or doubles?
-Then you might want to look for hoops with a diameter starting at 32" and below.
+Then you might want to look for hoops with a diameter starting at 36" and lower.

 Clara from Planet Hoop xx